YMC-22/smart-filter/README.md

 **API JS**

-To interact with the filter through js, should use the following methods:
+To interact with the filter through JS, should use the following methods:

 **Required Classes:**
 - `term - ID term (Number).
 Example, number 7 is termID`